British hardened field defences of World War II: Section post/Seagull trench

 World War II Seagull trench at former RAF Stoke Orchard.

 Section posts are essentially hardened trench works.
 Constructed to bulletproof standard, occasionally without a roof, they are long and have a large number of embrasures.
 Shelves of wood or concrete are fitted below the embrasures in the principal direction.
-A specific sub-type of the section post is the Seagull trench named for its W-shaped plan view like a seagull's wings.
+A specific subtype of the section post is the Seagull trench, named for its W-shaped plan view like a seagull's wings.
 These are predominantly found at airfields.
 21 examples of the Seagull trench and 26 examples of Section posts remain extant.